cs124/labs/Lab2_NaiveBayes_Solutions.md

          <code>Cal students (people who use "bears") and Stanford students (people who use "trees") are being treated differently.</code>
       </li>
       <li>What kind of harm from the lecture is experienced by the group whose comments are getting deleted?
-         <code>Representational harms, same as Part 1 (harms caused by a system that demeans a social group).</code>
+          <code>Censorship harms (incorrectly deleting non-toxic sentences that simply
+         mention identities).</code>
       </li>
       <li>Having realized the harm from part (d) that your automoderator is causing, you change it so that negative comments are not deleted.
 Instead, they are just highlighted in red and marked “negative”.
 Now, what kind of harm from lecture is the aforementioned group experiencing?
-         <code>Censorship harms (incorrectly flagging non-toxic sentences that simply
-         mention identities).</code>
+         <code>Representational harms, same as Part 1 (harms caused by a system that demeans a social group).</code>
       </li>
       <li>You are now trying to improve the automoderator to reduce this type of harm from occurring in the future.
 As a group, describe 3 distinct problems in the automoderator that led to this harm.
          <code>Potential answers: